kkyr/shellcheck-gpt/README.md

 shellcheck-gpt -w script.sh
 ```

+> [!WARNING]
+> The entire contents of your script are sent in cleartext to OpenAI.

 # Configuration

 By default, shellcheck-gpt uses the _gpt-3.5-turbo_ model.
 You can modify this to another model using the `-m` flag: